Business Office Reports

 - Substitute House Bill 1109 Reporting Requirements

-WA Financial Statement & Single Audits
+Annual Financial Statement & Single Audits

 The Washington State Auditor’s office provides an independent audit opinion on the whether the Districts financial reports are accurate and complete and for Federal audits they report if federal money is spent according to the laws that govern each federal program.